Quick Start Guide#

 Environment Variables#

-file for custom configuration:
+Create a .env file for custom configuration:

 # CommandCenter Environment Variables